Ira-doesnt-know-git/LinkHarvest/README.md

 - If a WordPress site returns errors or 403s, try switching that site to `kind: rss` or `kind: sitemap`.
 - If no new items appear, ensure URLs actually changed since the last run (diff logic keys off `first_seen`).
 - For JS crawling, ensure browsers are installed: `python3 -m playwright install chromium`.
+- If a site doesn’t send ETag/Last‑Modified, 304 pruning during crawling is limited; consider setting `recrawl_ttl_seconds` to bound revisit frequency.
+- If deep pages change without parent listing pages changing, lower TTL temporarily or rerun an indexing pass with a higher `max_depth`.

 ## Repository layout